openframeworks/ofSite/tutorials/howto_basics/How_to_view_value.markdown

 ---
-.. title: How to view the value of a variable
+.. title: View the value of a variable
 .. type: howto
 ---